How to create a .gitignore file for Visual Studio projects in Mac

 To save the file press ESC, type :wq and finally press ENTER.
 What you just saved is a complete .gitignore file with a black list specifically for use in Visual Studio projects.

-Even if you do not see the file, the .gitignore file is there, inside your project folder and will be committed to your Git repository the next time you do a commit.
+file is there, inside your project folder and will be committed to your Git repository the next time you do a commit.

 If you want to do changes to the file simply repeat step 3, do the needed changes and then do step 6.
 Then you can again commit the changed file to you Git repository.

-P.S.: If you have activated the option for showing the hidden files and while you are on step 3 you see an .swp file inside your project’s folder you have to know that this file is a temporary file and going to be deleted once you close the vim text editor.
+file inside your project’s folder you have to know that this file is a temporary file and going to be deleted once you close the vim text editor.
 So you do not have to commit this file to your repository

 I hope this helps the users of the new Visual Studio for Mac.
 Drop me a line if you have any comments.